mikedef/CarND-Path-Planning-Project/README.md

 ## Project Instructions and Rubric

+### Compilation
-### Compiles Using CMake
+#### Compiles Using CMake
 The code compiles using `cmake`.
 An additional file was added to my project in `/src`.
-This is the spline.h file which allows the use of splines instead of polynomials.
+This is the [spline.h](http://kluge.in-chemnitz.de/opensource/spline/) file which allows the use of splines instead of polynomials.
 The use of splines was recomended by the instructors in the QA video.
 Using a cubic spline helped with determining a smooth path while changing lanes.

+### Valid Trajectories
+#### The car is able to drive at least 4.32 miles without incident.
+The top right screen of the simulator shows the current/best miles driven without incident.
+Incidents include exceeding acceleration/jerk/speed, collision, and driving outside of the lanes.
+Each incident case is also listed below in more detail.

+### Path-Planning Video
+Please see the project video of my vehicle going around the track and avoiding vehicles [here](https://youtu.be/RRx7Yj0-oqo).